swanson/swanson.github.com/about/index.md

 I'm always learning and trying to improve my craft; I consider writing software to be one of my most enjoyable hobbies and usually have some kind of side-project I'm hacking on.
 I come at problems with an Engineer's Mindset and am always striving to write clean, readable code.

-I help run a non-profit that helps connect local developers ([Indy Hackers](http://indyhackers.org/)).
+I help run a non-profit that connects local developers, designers, and product people in Indianapolis ([Indy Hackers](http://indyhackers.org/)).

 I watch way too much TV.